 |15||0.1 nanometers||You can send ads to an atom|

 It’s critical to distinguish the accuracy of each devices coordinates vs the precision of said coordinates.
 Showing false precision can lead others into believing accuracy is great than it really is.
 You can visualize accuracy vs precision here:

 Scoring: Keeping track of apps, publishers, and historical accuracy.

 Lastly, coordinates should be frequently analyzed using machine learning to discover and de-value bad publishers who bend or break their methodology over time.
 Often times bad actors will slightly manipulate their coordinates.
-The hope is for them to yield a higher frequency of impression sales when devices creep closer near highly populated areas often targeted by campaigns.
-Analyzing coordinates with extremely high volumes of devices in a very short time frequency either tells us that a significant event is underway (Super Bowl), or a publisher is hoping to trick your campaigns targeting functions.
-Often times we see publishers showing hundreds of devices standing on exactly the same 10 meter coordinate.
+The hope is for them to yield a higher frequency of impression sales when devices creep closer to highly populated areas often targeted by campaigns.
+Analyzing coordinates with extremely high volumes of devices in a very short time frequency either tells us that a significant event is underway (Super Bowl), or a publisher is hoping to trick your campaign targeting functions.
+Often times we see publishers showing hundreds of devices standing on exactly the same 10-meter coordinate.

 Info: Un-natural city center traffic

 Represent the true ROI of geofencing:

 At Meteora we are as transparent as possible while leading buyers toward lucrative and measurable ROI.
 This is how geofencing reporting should be:

 Using our reporting you are able to make both marketing and business intelligence decisions without the burden of radical scale or spending.
 True ROI can be calculated with even low numbers of impressions and conversions!
 Statistical relevance depends on your use case.
 The greater the data a campaign generates, the greater the accuracy of a model a data scientist might use.
 I.E: Creating AI that decides how likely a customer is to convert at a physical location if they clicked on your banner or not.

 Final notes on geofencing and mobile ad units: